 He was half-teasing, and we resumed the walk.

 “I need to understand whether you think you might come to love me.”

 “I can’t promise you that.
 I don’t want to waste both of our times waiting to find out.”

-“OK, then.
+“Okay, then.
 Let’s not belabor it.
-I want . . . need someone more than what ‘we’ are right now.
+I want…need someone more than what ‘we’ are right now.
 If it’s not you, I understand.
 We don’t control these things.
 I know that.
 So, well, good luck.”

 He turned and that was it.
-His hand moved to his nose as he headed to catch the One Train at 50th Street to get home.
+His hand moved to his nose as he headed to catch the subway to get home.

 “It was like someone cut it apart with a big knife.
 I thought he’d try harder.”
-I was on the phone to Beth.
+I was on the phone with Beth.

 “He knows you need to feel it.
 I don’t think he thought it would do any good and probably leave a bad feeling for you.
 You need to give it time.
 It may be that you really do love him and can only hope that he’s still available and still in love with you if you figure that out.
 For now, though, enjoy being single again.
 You’re not in school so explore people at work or in the neighborhood.”

 Which I did.
 I found a gay-friendly place not far from Fordham and went on several dates.
 I went home with a few and enjoyed what we did.
 I was, I think, getting better with experience.
 I know the sex was.
 Was it like with Alex?
 No. I’ll admit that.
 It was sex.
 Although I did not love Alex, I was comfortable and liked him a great deal and that added spice to our sex.
 And to our making love.

 I missed that.
 I was not, though, going to fuck him up by fucking him.
 I ran into Malcolm during a group run in August at Van Cortlandt.
 He and I did a mile or so together.
 He had not heard from Alex but someone told him that he was very broken up about what happened between us.